Wollen Sie diese Seite auf Deutsch? Dann klicken Sie bitte hier.

 If you are an idealist, then you reached the right location!

-If you are looking for our ANIMAL RIGHTS translations into German, then please just access our site here or using the links above.
-Or also we have a new space for some of our German vegan text materials and you can access it here at www.veganswines.com/rights
+If you are looking for our ANIMAL RIGHTS/LIBERATION translations into German, then please access our site here for our related text materials.

 Why is this page called "simorgh.de"?

 Simorgh is a mythical bird, a mythical animal like we find so enormously many in probably every human culture/civilization.
 The common interpretation of mythical animals goes often into the direction of totemism, metaphorism, and symbolism, etc. If we take a new look at history, from an Animal Rights angle, we can come to different definitions of that what those animal myths probably contained in terms of ethical standpoints towards nonhuman animals.

 Such a different look will take us into deeper layers of folk tales and oral traditions, and foremostly it will take us deeper into the morals thereof (these type of materials are definitely not the easiest to untangle, but there are 'golden threads' that help).